mosip/documentation/docs/id-lifecycle-management.md

 _Note: For infants/children less than 5 years old, the Registration Client does not capture the biometrics as they are still evolving.
 However, the country may choose to override the same by modifying the rules accordingly._

-* Parent/guardian' UIN or RID and the biometrics needed for authentication is captured.
+* Parent/guardian' UIN or RID and the biometrics needed for authentication are captured.
 * Additionally, a **proof of relationship** document is uploaded.
 * Upon successful registration, an acknowledgement receipt containing the registration ID is issued to the parent/guardian.